 To consume from the topic you created, run the following command on your client machine.
-Replace BootstrapBrokerStringSas1Scram with the value that you obtained previously.
+Replace BootstrapBrokerStringSaslScram with the bootstrap broker string that you obtained in step 1 of this topic.

 '''

 <path-to-your-kafka-installation>/bin/kafka-console-consumer.sh --bootstrapserver BootstrapBrokerStringSaslScram --topic ExampleTopicName --from-beginning --

 consumer.config client_sasl.properties

 '''